MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantTempAuthSettings.md

 Set-SPOTenantTempAuthSettings -Add -Type Allow -AppIds "11111111-1111-1111-1111-111111111111" -Features "All"
 ```
 This example disables temp auth for the tenant overall, but it has overlapping settings in the allow list.
-First, `None` of the apps are allowed to use temp auth for the `Download` and `Embed` features.
-Second, the app with id `11111111-1111-1111-1111-111111111111` is allowed to use tempAuth for `All` features.
+The first setting says that none of the apps are allowed to use temp auth for the Download and Embed features.
+The second setting says that the app with id 11111111-1111-1111-1111-111111111111 is allowed to use tempAuth for all features.

-In this case, temp auth will still be allowed in both the `Download` and `Embed` scenarios for app id `11111111-1111-1111-1111-111111111111` because the second allow list setting takes precedence over the first allow list setting.
+In this case, temp auth will still be allowed in the Download and Embed features for the app with id 11111111-1111-1111-1111-111111111111 because the second allow list setting takes precedence over the first allow list setting.

 > [!NOTE]
 > If there are overlapping settings within the same AllowList or DenyList, the last setting that comes in the list takes precedence.